deltaray/keyjam/README.md

 Its more of a novelty.
 But its fun to play with so I thought I'd release it.
 Surprisingly, the play command is pretty fast so there is almost no delay between pressing a key and hearing a sound.
-Every note you here is a process fork.
+Process forks never sounded so good.

 Requirements